rqlite/rqlite.io/content/en/docs/API/api/_index.md

 You can issue [`PRAGMA`](https://www.sqlite.org/pragma.html) directives to rqlite, and they will be passed to the underlying SQLite database.
 Certain `PRAGMA` directives, which alter the operation of the SQLite database, may not make sense in the context of rqlite -- and some `PRAGMA` directives may cause rqlite to fail. `PRAGMA` directives which just return information about the SQLite database, without changing its operation, are always safe.

-Certain `PRAGMA` directives will intefere with the proper operation of rqlite.
+Certain `PRAGMA` directives will interfere with the proper operation of rqlite.
 They are:
 - `PRAGMA journal_mode` - rqlite **requires** the SQLite database to be in WAL mode at all times.
 Don't change the _journaling_ mode.
-- `PRAGMA wal_checkpoint` - rqlite **requires exlusive control over the WAL**.
+- `PRAGMA wal_checkpoint` - rqlite **requires exclusive control over the WAL**.
 Don't checkpoint rqlite.
-- `PRAGMA wal_autocheckpoint=N` - rqlite **requires exlusive control over the WAL**.
+- `PRAGMA wal_autocheckpoint=N` - rqlite **requires exclusive control over the WAL**.
 Don't modify WAL checkpointing.
 - `PRAGMA synchronous=N` - Don't change how rqlite manages writes to disk.
 > rqlite checks all requests for the presence of prohibited `PRAGMA` statements.
 If it detects such a statement it will return an error.

-If you have a question about a particular `PRAGMA` command, you should discuss it on the [rqlite Slack](https://rqlite.io/), or ask a question on [GitHub](https://github.com/rqlite/rqlite/).
+If you have a question about a particular `PRAGMA` command, you should discuss it on the [rqlite Slack](https://www.rqlite.io/join-slack), or ask a question on [GitHub](https://github.com/rqlite/rqlite/).

 ### Issuing a `PRAGMA` directive
-The rqlite CLI supports issuing many other `PRAGMA` directives.
+The rqlite CLI supports issuing many `PRAGMA` directives.
 For example:
 ```
 127.0.0.1:4001> pragma compile_options
 +----------------------------+